-Ashdowns complies with the requirements under Solvency II and the Fitness & Probity Standards to ensure that Key Functions are held by persons with the appropriate knowledge, experience and competence.
+Ashdowns complies with regulatory requirements and the Fitness & Probity Standards to ensure that Key Functions are held by persons with the appropriate knowledge, experience and competence.
 The insurance undertaking has in place four Key Functions, being the Risk Management, Compliance, Actuarial and Internal Audit Functions.
 These Key Functions are outsourced by Ashdowns.